adam0215/dodo-lang/README.md

 1. Ability to quickly get the last element of an array or string by using index -1.
 1. Ability to run .dodo files using the -f <filename> flag.
 1. Ability to call built in functions on objects using dot syntax.
+1. Ability to index arrays and hashmaps using dot syntax.
 1. _(Work in progress)_ Pipe operator to pass result of one function to another directly after.
 1. A typeof() function.
 1. A preliminary debug() print function.